Stalonne-Jabo/Tax-management-system-DB/README.md

 ## Phase I: PROBLEM DEFINITION & PRESENTATION

 ### Problem Definition:
 *Government institutions often struggle with efficient and transparent tax collection, filing, and tracking.
-Manual methods or disconnected systems lead to errors, fraud, and delayed reporting that leads to tax evasion*.
+Manual methods or disconnected systems lead to errors, fraud, and delayed reporting that leads to tax evasion.There is a need for a centralized, automated system to streamline these operations, improve data accuracy, and enhance transparency*.

 ### Context:
-*This system will be used by Rwanda Revenue Authority (RRA) and tax-paying businesses to manage taxes like VAT, PAYE, corporate income tax,etc.....*
+*This system will be used by Rwanda Revenue Authority (RRA) and tax-paying businesses to manage taxes like VAT, PAYE, corporate income tax to manage their tax obligations and by authorities to process filings, monitor compliance and generate reports.
+It will be accessible online and integrated with existing financial systems where applicable.*

 ### Target Users: